FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 See What the Satellite Sees

 Before we install anything, we look at your property from above.
-Our satellite report shows your roof condition, nearby vegetation, and fire zone status in about two minutes.
+Our satellite report shows your roof condition, nearby vegetation, and fire zone status in about a minute.

 • Roof and vegetation snapshot from satellite imagery